Abulhasan Alakbarzadeh

 Abulhasan Alibaba oglu Alakbarzadeh (Əbülhəsən Ələkbərzadə; 1906 in Basqal, near Ismayilli – 1986 in Baku) was a Soviet Azerbaijani writer known under the pen- name Abulhasan, People's Writer of Azerbaijan (1979).

 He is father of the Azerbaijani writer and journalist Chingiz Alakbarzadeh and grandfather of singer Sevda Alakbarzadeh.

+Creativity

+He was known as an outstanding prose writer in the 20th century, creating many Azerbaijani Soviet novels.
+He was engaged in artistic creativity for more than 40 years and was the author of works such as "Sofi", "Yokhuslar", "Dunya kopur", "Fathers and Sons", "Wounded", etc.

+He also touched on issues of women's freedom in his work, opposed the violation of women's rights, and included images of free women in his works.